 Here are some key hiring trends to keep in mind:

 Rising demand from e-commerce means companies are growing their warehouse headcount.
 They will need the right leaders — the best production supervisors — to manage these warehouses and keep up with innovations alongside the company.

 The tech boom will continue to drive growth, so employers need production supervisors who have mastered the more traditional trade skill sets and have the tech savvy and flexibility to stay competitive.
 Employers must act fast if they want to find the right people who will help them innovate quickly.

-In the past 12 months, California, Michigan, Texas and Ohio have had the highest concentration of production supervisor job openings, likely due to traditional manufacturing activity and the explosion of interest tech companies have in these states.
+California, Michigan, Texas and Ohio regularly maintain the highest concentration of production supervisor job openings, likely due to traditional manufacturing activity and the explosion of interest tech companies have in these states.

 6. determine which channels help you find your best candidates

 You want to find the top production supervisors for your organization, which might mean looking outside of your traditional candidate pool, both geographically and otherwise.

 Consider working with a staffing firm with expertise in the manufacturing and logistics industry to attract the top talent you're looking for in this highly competitive, tech-driven industry.
 Over the coming years, demand for this specialized people will continue to increase, so gaining access to a nationwide network of top talent — screened, vetted and available on demand — can make all the difference.

 Get in touch with the manufacturing and logistics experts at Randstad today to get one step closer to finding your next great production supervisor.
 Or head on over to our Find Employees portal and get to know our large pool of screened and vetted production supervisors right away.